- At a glance: The History of NCEES 1920–2015 (PDF)

-With the April exam, the PE Civil, PE Electrical and Computer, and PE Mechanical exams are all administered in the breadth/depth objectively scored (multiple-choice) format.
-With the October administration, all PE exams (except Structural II) are given in the all-objectively scored format.
+With the April exam, the PE Civil, PE Electrical and Computer, and PE Mechanical exams are all administered in the breadth-and-depth objectively scored (multiple-choice) format.
+With the October administration, all PE exams (except Structural) are given in the all objectively scored format.

 NCEES conducts its first security audit of exam-related processes to ensure best practices in protecting intellectual property and the integrity of the licensure process.

 The names of surveying exams are changed to Fundamentals of Surveying (FS) and Principles and Practice of Surveying (PS) to remove the word “land.”

 NCEES begins providing Credentials Evaluations services for licensure candidates earning degrees from programs outside the United States and from domestic, non-ABET accredited programs.